- Water Fountains For Your Garden Pond

 Idea – 3 An elegant black dish with a full flow fountain

 There is, of course, nothing to prevent you from alternating one or two of these from time to time, depending on your mood or the occasion.

 Connection to the pump is simple, although you may need to attach an additional length of tubing between the two units to camouflage the pump properly.

 Although the appeal of most water features is in their natural beauty, illuminated fountains can add something quite special to patios and other outdoor areas.
 An underwater lamp, for instance, may be hidden in such a way that it creates a dramatic effect at night.

-Illuminating your water fountain at night is a no-brainer:
+Lighting up your water fountain at night is a no-brainer